pfsense/docs/source/releases/2-3-new-features-and-changes.rst

 -  Fixed IKEv2 to Cisco ASA resulting in traffic selector mismatch when initiated by traffic.
    `#4719 <https://redmine.pfsense.org/issues/4719>`__
--  Added “split connections” option to phase 1 for IKEv2 for interoperability with third party devices that do not support multiple traffic selectors on one child SA (Cisco ASA, others).
+-  Added "split connections" option to phase 1 for IKEv2 for interoperability with third party devices that do not support multiple traffic selectors on one child SA (Cisco ASA, others).
    `#4704 <https://redmine.pfsense.org/issues/4704>`__